google/crosvm/docs/book/src/devices/wayland.md

 have to build it by ourselves.
 It is recommended to do this from the guest [with networking enabled](../running_crosvm/example_usage.md#add-networking-support).

-Clone Chrome OS' `platform2` repository, which contains the source for sommelier:
+Clone ChromeOS' `platform2` repository, which contains the source for sommelier:

 ```sh
 git clone https://chromium.googlesource.com/chromiumos/platform2